-In general, there are THREE kind of learning in IT Pro’s (not only IT Pro) career.
+In general, there is THREE kinds of learning in IT Pro’s (not only IT Pro) career.
 I’m not here to explain about 70-20-10 theory.
 You can just do a Google/Bing search to know more about “70-20-10”!
-Future of SCCM Admins?, read one of my post here in which we’re discussing about this with Microsoft SCCM admins experience here.
+Future of SCCM Admins?, read one of my post here in which we’re discussing this with Microsoft SCCM admins experience here.
 Now people started asking me how to start learning Microsoft Intune and Modern Device Management?
-So following is the blog post which you can refer to kick start your Intune leaning and studies “Intune Starter Kit a Helping Hand for the ITPros who wanted to Learn Intune“.
+So following is the blog post which you can refer to kick start your Intune learning and studies “Intune Starter Kit a Helping Hand for the IT Pros who wanted to Learn Intune“.

-As a SCCM Deployment engineer (my new job), my work was just to follow the flowchart or document which was prepared by my teammate/lead.
+As an SCCM Deployment engineer (my new job), my work was just to follow the flowchart or document which was prepared by my teammate/lead.
 My initial tasks were to import packages to SCCM and create Advertisement.
 What if I get stuck in some issue?
-Double check, whether I had completed everything as per the flowchart, if so look at the flowchart from “bottom to top” (this is what my senior teammate told me).
+Double check, whether I had completed everything as per the flowchart if so look at the flowchart from “bottom to top” (this is what my senior teammate told me).
 Also, he told me that “don’t come to me to resolve issues, troubleshoot yourself and resolve it”.
-So in all sense “I’m being pushed to the wall” !
+So in all sense “I’m being pushed to the wall“!
 Thanks to the all the people who pushed to the wall.

 Initial Inertia - Take the Decision to Learn SCCM !
 More Pros - Get Motivated looking at the future !
 Listen and Watch - Start Reading about SCCM/Intune !
 Start the Action - Practice !
 Start building LAB or Use Virtual Lab Keep yourself updated - Be part of IT Pro Community, Forums etc..
 Real Networking - In person networking via User groups, Community events !!
 Start writing what you learned - Blogging !